Navajo robotics team heads to international competition

 The teenagers have worked all summer on the project, scheduling meetings between long drives to jobs far from the red rock and sage country of Navajo Mountain, where there is little paid work, said teacher Heather Anderson.

 The team was specially invited to compete in the First Global Challenge that starts Aug.
 14 in Mexico City.
-Teams from more than 190 countries will create robots for environmentally friendly energy generation.
+Teams from more than 190 countries will create robots for energy generation, especially renewable power.
+Teams hail from countries ranging from Congo to Ukraine, and also include separate teams representing specifically the U.S., Canada and Mexico.

 Team Naatsis'aan, a Navajo name that translates to Navajo Mountain, has been competing for two years in Utah and ranks among the best in the state at that level, said Chelsey Short, the regional director for FIRST Robotics.
 They got started after an Australian team reached out online and supportive coaches kept it going, but sustaining the program at a high school with a total of 30 students has been challenging.